 In this class, we comprehensively discuss issues of scholarly writing, including the writing process, the structure of empirical (deductive) manuscripts, and editing English language sentences.
 Principles of topic choice for research projects are reviewed in depth.
 We also examine the journal review process, address issues regarding methodology from a reviewer’s perspective, and go into the publication process based on a recent example.
 Our focus will be on A-level journals.
 The course includes discussions, lectures, and exercises.
 The ultimate goal is to improve your scholarly work because writing is not just a support-level activity as part of research; it is the primary way in which we develop and disseminate knowledge.

-Courses planned for this year´s Doctoral Summer School
+Courses of the Doctoral Summer School

 - Theoretical Perspectives in Management